Calorique

 According to the CDC, only 28% of American adults meet both the aerobic and muscle-strengthening guidelines for physical activity — 150–300 minutes of moderate-intensity activity per week.
 One underappreciated reason: most people dramatically underestimate how hard they need to work to hit meaningful calorie expenditure targets.

-Per ACSM guidelines, the recommended weekly exercise target is 500–1,000 MET-minutes.
-At a brisk walking pace (roughly 3.5 mph, MET 3.5), hitting 500 MET-minutes per week requires about 143 minutes of walking.
-At a running pace (6 mph, MET 9.8), you can hit it in about 51 minutes.
+MET-minutes are a useful way to compare total weekly activity volume.
+At a brisk walking pace (roughly 3.5 mph, MET 3.5), 500 MET-minutes requires about 143 minutes of walking.
+At a running pace (6 mph, MET 9.8), it takes about 51 minutes.
 The choice of exercise intensity has enormous leverage over both time required and total caloric output.

 The tool that underpins almost every legitimate calorie calculator — including those used in research, clinical settings, and major health apps — is the Compendium of Physical Activities, last updated in January 2024 by Ainsworth et al. and published in the Journal of Science in Human Sports and Exercise.
 It contains measured MET values for 1,114 physical activities.
 That is the starting point for all the numbers in this guide.